July 1, 2016

 2003-04: MSAC Final Four, Reg.
 III Final Four

-After three seasons as an assistant to two-time MSAC Coach of the Year David Stevenson, Coach Echevarria takes over as head coach for the 2014-15 campaign.
+Coach Echevarria enters his second season as head coach after spending three seasons as an assistant on the staff of two MSAC championship teams.
 He brings great experience both as a player, having played for the Panthers while earning his TC3 degree in sport management, and as a coach, having coached on the AAU level and at several camps.
 He is also an IAABO official, working basketball games on the high school and college level.

 As the head coach, Coach Echevarria plans to continue the high-tempo aggressive style that has proven successful in recent years at TC3.
 He will oversee all aspects of the program, while continuing to show his strength in recruiting, strength and fitness training, and defense.